 - Enhanced Personal Screenings: Our office will be conducting patient health screenings over the phone prior to your scheduled visit.
 You will also be asked those same questions again when you are in the office for your appointment.

-- Taking Temperatures: We will be taking temperatures of all our staff and patients as they arrive to the office.
+- Taking Temperatures: We will be taking temperatures of all our patients as they arrive to the office.

 - Personal Protective Equipment: All patients will be asked to wear a mask to our office.
 We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find more throughout the office for use as needed.